sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : OpenJDK 11 Headless Runtime Environment
+Short desc    : OpenJDK 11 Headless Runtime Environment
 URL          : http://openjdk.java.net/
-Лицензия     : ASL 1.1 and ASL 2.0 and BSD and BSD with advertising and GPL+ and GPLv2 and GPLv2 with exceptions and IJG and LGPLv2+ and MIT and MPLv2.0 and Public Domain and W3C and zlib and ISC and FTL and RSA
+License      : ASL 1.1 and ASL 2.0 and BSD and BSD with advertising and GPL+ and GPLv2 and GPLv2 with exceptions and IJG and LGPLv2+ and MIT and MPLv2.0 and Public Domain and W3C and zlib and ISC and FTL and RSA
-Описание     : The OpenJDK 11 runtime environment without audio and video support.
+Descript     : The OpenJDK 11 runtime environment without audio and video support.
 ```

 </details>